pxslip/db-studio/docs/guides/headless-cms/build-static-website/nuxt-3.md

 <script setup>const {$directus} = useNuxtApp() console.log($directus)</script>
 ```

 Refresh your browser, and check the console.
-You should see the Directus instance logged, which means you have access to
+You should see the d9 instance logged, which means you have access to
-all of the Directus JavaScript SDK methods by using the `useNuxtApp()` composable in any page or component.
+all of the d9 JavaScript SDK methods by using the `useNuxtApp()` composable in any page or component.

 Once you've confirmed this, remove the `<script>` from `app.vue` before continuing.

 ## Using Global Metadata and Settings

-In your Directus project, navigate to Settings -> Data Model and create a new collection called `global`.
+In your d9 project, navigate to Settings -> Data Model and create a new collection called `global`.
 Under the
 Singleton option, select 'Treat as a single object', as this collection will have just a single entry containing global
 website metadata.